Sai-Nandan-Desetti/Postfix-calculator/README.md

 * The calculator's evaluation logic is implemented in the `evaluate()` method of `PfCalculator.java`:
     * Input: A `Queue`.
-    * Remove each element from the input queue one at a time and push it to a `Stack` If the element is recognized as an operator, pop 2 string values off of the `Stack`, convert them to their numeric equivalents, perform the calculation with those values, and push the result (as a string) back onto the `Stack`.
+    * Remove each element from the input queue one at a time and push it to a `Stack` If the element is recognized as an operator, pop 2 string values off of the stack, convert them to their numeric equivalents, perform the calculation with those values, and push the result (as a string) back onto the stack.
 Otherwise, simply push the token onto the stack.
 When the input queue is empty, then pop the stack for the result and return it.